Skip to main content

 • Signs of injury/blood – call your guinea pig friendly vet so they can be checked over.

-Health check all guinea pigs daily to spot any hidden injuries.
+Health check your guinea pigs daily to spot any hidden injuries.
 When mixing a group, make sure you watch them carefully to make sure there is no bullying.

 If you choose to mix outdoors, make sure their main living space has been thoroughly cleaned.
-Then move their hiding spaces and hay from their mixing space into their normal living area – this will help the guinea pigs settle in the environment as it will smell like both of them.
-Keep a close eye on them to make sure they settle into the new space before leaving them overnight.
+Then move their hiding spaces and hay from their mixing space into their normal living area.
+This will help the guinea pigs settle in the environment, as it will smell like both of them.
+Keep a close eye on them to make sure they settle into the new space without any issues before leaving them overnight.

 Guinea pig e-learning course